rdsmaia/d-vector-estimation/README.md

-# A very simple tool for speaker identificationn from mel spectrograms.
+# A very simple tool for speaker identification from mel spectrograms.